Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: Introduction

-As the most usually utilized deep learning networks, both the convolutional and recurrent operations build blocks that process one local neighborhood at a time, either in space or time.
-While the straightforward way of using deep stacks of CNN or RNN could naturally extend their receptive field, this strategy is inherently limited in computational inefficiency, optimization difficulties, and multihop dependency modeling, \ie, difficulty in delivering messages back or forth between distant positions.
-On the other hand, although the self-attention mechanisms have been applied to capture the global (non-local) spatial dependencies for SCI~\cite{Cheng20ECCV_BIRNAT,Miao19ICCV,Meng20ECCV_TSAnet}, they are inherently limited in the following perspectives: 1) severe computation overhead, 2) redundant information by capturing relations across all pairs of pixels, and 3) only performing along the spatial dimension and neglecting the temporal dimension. {Consequently, there remains a gap in constructing an elaborately designed model to efficiently capture both the local and global spatial-temporal dependencies for video SCI reconstruction.}
+{For video SCI reconstruction, capturing non-local interactions is of central importance, since similar pixel patterns frequently recur between distant pixels across space-time~\cite{simonyan2014two,wang2018non}, and the random masks of SCI systems inherently disrupt the local continuity of videos when modulating space-time continuum scenes~\cite{Patrick13OE, Yuan14CVPR}.
+However, as the most widely utilized deep learning methods, both the convolutional and recurrent networks build blocks that process one local neighborhood at a time, either in space or time. {While directly employing deep stacks of CNNs or RNNs can naturally extend the receptive field, this strategy is inherently limited in inefficient computation, challenging optimization, and multihop dependency modeling, \ie, difficulty in delivering messages back or forth between distant positions.} In recent years, the self-attention mechanisms, implemented within the Transformers, CNNs, and RNNs, have been applied to capture the non-local dependencies for SCI~\cite{Cheng20ECCV_BIRNAT, Miao19ICCV, Meng20ECCV_TSAnet,wang2022spatial, Wang_2023_CVPR,wang2023deep}.
+However, these models are inherently limited in the following perspectives: 1) severe computation overhead due to the $\mathcal{O}\left(N^{2}\right)$ complexity, 2) redundant information by capturing relations across all pairs of pixels, and 3) only performing along the spatial dimension and neglecting the temporal dimension or vice versa.
+Consequently, there remains a gap in constructing an elaborately designed model to efficiently capture both the local and global spatial-temporal dependencies for better video SCI representation learning.